Online Learning: A Modern Introduction Using Convex Optimization: Application: Regret that Depends on the Variance of the Subgradients

 This implies

-It is immediate to see that the minimizer is $\bu=\frac{1}{T}\sum_{t=1}^T \bg_t$, that results in $T$ times the empirical variance of the subgradients.
-Plugging it in the Optimistic-FTRL regret, with $\psi_t=\psi$, we have
+It is immediate to see that the minimizer is $\bu=\frac{1}{T}\sum_{t=1}^T \bg_t$, which results in $T$ times the empirical ``variance'' of the subgradients, that is, the sum of the empirical variances of the coordinates of the subgradients.
+Plugging it into the Optimistic-FTRL regret, with $\psi_t=\psi$, we have

 \begin{remark} Instead of using the mean of the past subgradients, we could use any other strategy or even a mix of different strategies.
-For example, assuming the subgradients bounded, we could use an algorithm to solve the Learning with Expert problem, where each expert is a strategy.
+For example, assuming the subgradients are bounded, we could use an algorithm to solve the \ac{LEA} problem, where each expert is a strategy.
 Then, we would obtain a bound that depends on the predictions of the best strategy, plus the regret of the expert algorithm. \end{remark}